ai-society-governance/ai-society-governance.github.io/index.md

 Participation is free, but registration is required.
 If you would like to attend the workshop, please [register here](URL_DU_FORMULAIRE) by **December XX, 2026**.

+## Poster session.

+A poster session will be held during the lunch break.
+If you would like to present a poster, please submit a title and short abstract to [email] by November 30, 2026.
+Selection decisions will be communicated shortly thereafter.

 ## Organizers

 **[Olivier Bos](https://olivier-bos.com/)** — ENS Paris-Saclay, Centre for Economics at Paris-Saclay